-A significant moment in your model railroading journey is when you start thinking about your layout as more than just pieces of track on a level surface.
+A significant moment in your railroading journey is when you start thinking about your model train layout as more than just pieces of track on a level surface.

 Just like with any aspect of railroading, there are plenty of different bridge types to choose from.
-In this article, we’re going to go through some of the most popular styles, their uses, and the best locations to use them in on your layout!
+In this article, we’re going to go through some of the most popular styles for railroaders, their uses, and the best locations to use them in on your train’s layout!

 Viaducts & Deck Arch Bridges